 But many phishing attempts are true zero-day campaigns; the hackers utilize a variety of techniques to get past default scanners, from SiteCloak to SLYKin to HTML attachments to utilizing Sway to thousands of others.
+Or they use Business Email Compromise techniques.
 There's a reason that one quarter of phishing emails bypass O365 security.

 In order to catch the more advanced and sophisticated attacks, you need to leverage data and machine learning.
 All major email providers use machine learning—because of the amount of emails sent every day and the amount of data that creates, big data is needed to analyze all of it.

 But not all machine learning is created equal.
 Machine learning relies on good data.
 Because Avanan sits inline, scanning emails after default security but before the inbox, we have a unique vantage point and a unique dataset that no other security vendor has.
 We have a dataset that's based on what others miss.